lmbneuron/D-LMBmap/tutorial/README.md

 #### 6. Style transfer
   For the style transfer function, it will be a bit slower when it is used for the first time because it needs to download the model from google drive.
-It can be performed on the main interface or on the registration surface.
+It can be performed on the main interface or on the registration inteface.

-Style transfer on the main surface.
+Style transfer on the main inteface.
 * First you need to import a Main Image。
 * Click Segment->Start style transfer.
 * Select the modal, such as Adipo-Clear, iDISCO, MRI.
 * Click the OK button and start to do the style transfer.
 The result will replace the current Main Image。

-Style transfer on the registration surface.
+Style transfer on the registration inteface.
 * First, import a Main Image when "Moving (raw)" is displayed on the header in the Moving window.
 * Click Action->Transfer in the menu.
 * Select the modal, such as Adipo-Clear, iDISCO, MRI.